-1. Ask Your City Council Candidates If They Will Commit to The Following Actions:
+1. Ask the Mayoral Candidates If They Will Commit to The Following Actions:

-- Invest in TTC operating funding to protect and increase transit service levels. - Create a truly affordable transit system for all, starting with free passes for low-income residents and seniors. - Provide discounted/free transfers for travel between the TTC and other transit systems. - Bring back/increase frequency of transit service on underserved/highly used routes. - Implement 10 bus and streetcar priority corridors during the next term of Council (as planned in RapidTO). - Commit to establishing a municipal broadband network. - Provide \$10/month internet to all low- and moderate-income people. - Provide free public WiFi in all City-owned buildings and facilities, including public transit. - Champion more funding from the provincial government to expand Wheel-Trans service and protect door-to-door Wheel-Trans service for those who need it. - Ensure continued access to transit for people marginalized by poverty by ensuring that the drop-ins and community organizations that serve them can bulk order TTC tickets and by expanding locations to buy and reload PRESTO cards.
+- Reverse the TTC service cuts and provide more transit funding to reduce wait times and overcrowding, attract riders back to the system, and better meet the City's climate action goals. - Create a truly affordable transit system for all, starting with free passes for low-income residents and seniors. - Provide discounted/free transfers for travel between the TTC and other transit systems. - Bring back/increase frequency of transit service on underserved/highly used routes. - Implement 10 bus and streetcar priority corridors during the next term of Council (as planned in RapidTO). - Commit to establishing a municipal broadband network. - Provide \$10/month internet to all low- and moderate-income people. - Provide free public WiFi in all City-owned buildings and facilities, including public transit. - Champion more funding from the provincial government to expand Wheel-Trans service and protect door-to-door Wheel-Trans service for those who need it. - Provide continued access to transit for people marginalized by poverty by ensuring that the drop-ins and community organizations that serve them can bulk order TTC tickets and by expanding locations to buy and reload PRESTO cards.